Haywood EMC is your local Cooperative.

 In September 1945, Superintendent Jim Moore resigned and was replaced by R.C.
 Sheffield, the Cooperative's first full-time bookkeeper.
 Sheffield managed the Cooperative until 1974 at which time John W. Browning assumed the position.

 Providing reliable electric service at the lowest possible cost to rural residents was the basis for the beginning of Haywood Electric Membership Corporation.
-The Cooperative is still operated under the same basis today.
+The Cooperative is still operated on the same basis today.
 However, it has not been an easy path of growth for Haywood EMC.
-The Cooperative’s service area contains some of the most rugged, mountainous terrain in the state thus the cost of providing electric service is more costly here, especially in the areas of right-of-way clearing and maintenance.
+The Cooperative’s service area contains some of the most rugged, mountainous terrains in the state thus the cost of providing electric service is more costly here, especially in the areas of right-of-way clearing and maintenance.
 Every avenue for cutting expenses must be explored.

 The determination of the small group of rural Haywood County residents to have electricity over 80 years ago has resulted in electric service to approximately 27,000 meters today.

 Haywood EMC moved into their new headquarters located at 376 Grindstone Road, Waynesville in July 2009 and is now in their 80th year of serving the citizens of Western North Carolina.
 Haywood EMC is governed by a Board of Directors who are also served by the Cooperative and represents the Co-ops nine directorate districts.